liv-ac-uk/comp122/labs/word/README.md

 {% spoiler "Hint" %}

-You can pass text files as command line arguments to your program with the following syntax
+You can pass text files as command line arguments to your program using `cat` and the following syntax

 ```
 $ java WC "-w" "\`cat test\`"